Reductive dehalogenases: Native enzymes

 The examples are those that can dechlorinate chloroform (TmrA), PCE (PceA), TCE (TceA), and VC (VcrA).
-Purification of such enzymes in native forms are reportedly difficult; however, a few such enzymes were purified to near homogeneity.
+Purification of such enzymes in native forms are reportedly difficult; however, a few such enzymes were purified to near homogenity.
 Ultracentrifugation, membrane solubilization and a series of liquid chromatography are the commonly employed techniques to the isolation and purification.
 A chloroform reducing dehalogenase is the latest reductive dehalogenase that was successfully produced and purified.

 Heterologous expressions

 The researchers in the field had turned their interest to heterologous expression of the same enzymes due to difficulties in obtaining these enzymes in the native form.
 Only have recently a few recombinant reductive dehalogenases been functionally expressed, bringing the dehalogenase research into next levels.
 Those successful efforts facilitate further investigations on their biochemical and structural properties.

 The first membrane-associated respiratory reductive dehalogenase was heterologously expressed in a soluble and active form and purified using Bacillus megaterium.